JMGaljaard/fltk-testbed/README.md

 ```

 ## Deployment (Terraform)
-To setup the the test-bed using Terraform, the following setup needs to be done.
+To setup the test-bed using Terraform, the following setup needs to be done.
 This can be achieved through following
 the steps described in [`jupyter/terraform_notebook.ipynb`](jupyter/terraform_notebook.ipynb).

 ### Prerequisites